frankhale/textworld/README.md

 An experiment in creating a text based role playing adventure game using a custom Entity Component System (from my current evolving understanding of what an ECS is).
+The code is still very rough.

 ## Status

-The beginnings of a .NET Core C# project has been started and I'm iterating on it at a pretty decent rate now.
-There is still a long way to go and I am still thinking of this as a prototype because I don't even know if I really want to use C# as the primary language.
 I'm experimenting to figure out the details of how to write an ECS to do this sort of game.
 The current project is single player focused whereas the ultimate end goal is to have a MUD*like game.

-As the ideas are flowing it's becoming more and more apparent that ideas need to be fleshed out more because the code is starting to get a little reactionary as the ideas are attempted to be added.

-Right now we have a mixture of the ECS and actual game objects mixed.
-There is a slight separation but it's starting to blur.
-Additionally I have not been TDD focused enough.
-My feeling is that every aspect of the library/game should be testable since the input and output are just text.
+I've replaced the command line interface with a pseudo command like interface using Blazor.
+This is going to open things up so that we can retain an old school look and feel but also mix in some modern UI to assist in some areas.

 ## LONG TERM IDEAS ABOUT GAME ENTITIES/SYSTEMS BELOWS

-The long term goal would be to make this thing into a MUD*like game (eg. multiplayer).
-The stuff listed below is what I ultimately want in my game/engine.
-The stuff listed below differs from the experiment talked about above.
+The stuff listed below does not correspond to what is currently being developed.
+I started fiddling with the idea to create an entity component system and this is what I'm currently experimenting on.
+Everything listed below is for my vision of a MUD*like game (eg. multiplayer text RPG).

 ## Game Entities